asimay/uda-simulator-issue-between-windows-and-vmware-linux/README.md

-# How to solve the testing problems of udacity simulator between windows and vmware Linux?
+# How to solve the testing problems of udacity simulator between windows and vmware Linux? （Original works）

 [//]: # (Image References)
 [image1]: ./1.png